 Reducible and Irreducible Uncertainty

-All project work is probabilistic driven by underlying statistical processes that create uncertainty.
+All project work is probabilistically driven by underlying statistical processes that create uncertainty.
 There are two types of uncertainty on all projects.
 Reducible (Epistemic) and Irreducible (Aleatory).

 Aleatory uncertainty arises from the random variability related to natural processes on the project - the statistical processes.
 Work durations, productivity, variance in quality.
 Epistemic uncertainty arises from the incomplete or imprecise nature of available information - the probabilistic assessment of when an event may occur.